 How To Check For Compromised Passwords in Edge Browser?

-1. First, you need to download the Dev/Canary version of Edge browser.
+- First, you need to download the Dev/Canary version of the Edge browser.

-That’s it.
-Edge browser will now notify you about any of your compromised passwords, that are being sold on the dark web.
-In case of detecting any comprised password, you’d be seeing a red badge at the Settings Menu of your browser (top right corner), which will take you to a passwords section to learn more about them.
+Thatโs it.
+The Edge browser will notify you about any compromised passwords sold on the dark web.
+If you detect a compromised password, youโll see a red badge in your browserโs Settings Menuย (top right corner), which will take you to a password section where you can learn more about it.

-What Microsoft does in the background is, actively checks for saved passwords against the set of databases that have log in credentials and were stolen from various earlier breaches to be sold in the dark web forums.
+Microsoft actively checks for saved passwords in the background against databases containing login credentials stolen from various earlier breaches and sold on dark web forums.

 You can also scan manually for surfacing any such compromised passwords by clicking on the Scan Now button in Passwords settings.